Jeroenbruinsma/Redux_Thunks_40/plan-for-auth.md

 - useState
 - onChange

-3. Post to the api
+3. Post to the api X

 - axios.post
 - add email, name, password in the body of the request

-4. Response
+4. Response X

 - token / jwt should be in the body

-5. Store it for later use (ideally in redux)
+5. Store it for later use (ideally in redux) X

+- create an action
+- dispatch an action
+- handle action in reducer
+- use your state somewhere (next feature)

 ## Login form